sagiegurari/cargo-make/README.md

 For tasks that can be skipped in case no input file has been modified, see the [Running Tasks Only If Sources Changed](#usage-running-tasks-only-if-sources-changed) section.

 <a name="usage-command-groups"></a>
-### Command Groups
+### Command Groups (Subcommands)

-You can expose the tasks as *groups* by creating a top level task which will call other internal private tasks (private is not mandatory).<br>
+You can expose the tasks as *groups* by creating a top level task which will call other internal tasks.

+There are two possible approaches for this.

+#### Local tasks

+Using private tasks (private is not mandatory) are more suited for simple cases and redirect one command to another.

+This approach has some limitations:
+- `--list-all-steps` will not list private tasks
+- the tasks required a specific naming pattern

 For example, if you want to have server start/stop and client start/stop commands and execute them as follows:

 ```sh